-F. A person who has been domiciled in the state immediately prior to becoming a member of the Armed Forces of the United States shall not lose in-state status by reason of such person's presence in any other state or country while a member of the Armed Forces of the United States.
+- No emancipated person has established a domicile in this state while attending any educational institution in this state as a full-time student, as such status is defined by the state board of directors for community colleges or the Arizona board of regents, in the absence of a clear demonstration to the contrary. - Once established, a domicile is not lost by mere absence unaccompanied by intention to establish a new domicile. - A person who has been domiciled in this state immediately prior to becoming a member of the armed forces of the United States shall not lose in-state status by reason of such person's presence in any other state or country while a member of the armed forces of the United States.